-NEW ACCOUNTING PRONOUNCEMENT.
-In June 2006, the Financial Accounting Standards Board issued Interpretation No. 48 Accounting for Uncertainty in Income Taxes (FIN 48).
-FIN 48 is effective for fiscal years beginning after December 15, 2006.
+In June 2006, the FASB issued Interpretation No. 48 Accounting for Uncertainty in Income Taxes , or FIN 48.
 FIN 48 prescribes how we should recognize, measure and present in our financial statements uncertain tax positions that have been taken or are expected to be taken in a tax return.
 Pursuant to FIN 48, we can recognize a tax benefit only if it is more likely than not that a particular tax position will be sustained upon examination or audit.
-To the extent the more likely than not standard has been satisfied, the benefit associated with a tax position is measured as the largest amount that is greater than 50% likely of being realized upon settlement.
-We are currently evaluating the effect that the adoption of FIN 48 will have on our consolidated financial statements; however, we do not anticipate the effect, if any, will be material.
+To the extent the more likely than not standard has been satisfied, the benefit associated with a tax position is measured as the largest amount that has a greater than 50% likelihood of being realized upon settlement.
+As required, we adopted FIN 48 effective January 1, 2007 and have concluded that the effect is not material to our consolidated financial statements.
+Accordingly, we did not record a cumulative effect adjustment related to the adoption of FIN 48.
+We classify interest and penalties related to uncertain tax positions, if any, in our financial statements as a component of general and administrative expense.